-As you’re planning your wedding, you no doubt have many things to consider.
-As a photographer, one of the questions that my clients often ask is “Should we have a first look?”
+One of the questions that my clients often ask as they’re creating their wedding timeline is “Should we have a first look?”

 More than anything, your wedding day is about you and your husband (or wife) to be.
-If any particular tradition is important to the two of you, then you should stick to it.
+If any particular tradition is important to the two of you, then, by all means, stick to it.
 However, if you and your fiancee are open to a different approach, there are definitely some great benefits to having a first look.

 What is a first look?

-A first look allows you to share this incredible moment without onlookers or heckling from the bridal party.
-In almost every first look I’ve seen, the couple takes a few minutes to take it all in and chat quietly to themselves about their excitement, how surreal it is, and how much in love they are.
+A first look allows you to share this incredible moment privately.
+In almost every first look I’ve seen, the couple takes a few minutes to take it all in and chat quietly together about their excitement, how surreal it is, and how much in love they are.
 The photo and video team will be present, but for documentation purposes.
 For the most part, we’re quiet and just let the moment unfold without any posing.
-These are some of my favorite moments because the grooms always have the most incredible expressions and the candid photos are so emotional; definitely something the bride and groom treasure.
+These are some of my favorite moments because we’re always able to capture the most incredible candid facial expressions!
+A first look makes for great emotional photos!

 If you’re nervous about pulling it off, don’t be.
-My team sets up the couple in the first look location and gives them some really easy directions to make sure we get the best shots!
+I’ll set you and your husband to be up in the first look location and give you easy instructions to make sure we get the best shots!
 Every so often we may need to shoot it from an alternate angle or the video team might need some additional footage so we may shoot it a second time.
-While this may sound weird, it actually sometimes yields even bigger, better reactions than the original moment, plus it provides extra angles and shots that you’ll love to look at again and again later on!
+While this may sound weird, it actually sometimes yields even bigger, better reactions than the original moment!

 What are the benefits of having a first look?

-One of the biggest reasons that I’m a fan of first looks is because it gives you and your honey a private moment to take it all in.
-Traditionally, the groom doesn’t see the bride until she’s walking down the aisle and all the craziness of the day has begun, his nerves (and yours) are going crazy.
-On my wedding day, the whole ceremony was a blur.
-On the other hand, a first look gives an opportunity for an intimate exchange that usually helps calm the wedding day jitters.
+One of the biggest reasons that I’m a fan of first looks is because it gives you an intimate moment to take it all in.
+Traditionally, the groom doesn’t see the bride until she’s walking down the aisle and all the craziness of the day has begun and it feels like a blur.
+A quiet moment alone beforehand gives you a chance to savor the experience and calm your nerves before the big stuff happens!

 It’s Still A Surprise